TheMarlboroMan/hey-waiter/README.md

 A table-waiting game.

 # TODO:
-- The bar graphic and the bar interaction box should be different, so add a bar_margin
-- Bar / Table / Trash bitmap lights up to indicate interaction!!!
+- Bar / Table / Trash bitmap gets a border to indicate interaction!!!
-	- Choose:
-		- it lights up
-		- or a border appears
-			- I kind of like the border thing. which would be a separate graphic.
 - Graphics and sprite tables
 	- Bar
 	- Table